WHMJ: Majic 99.3 and 104.5

 When the station was a Hot AC format as "Kiss FM" it boasted a large staff of live and local on air personalities.
 Until 2006, the station had a live personality in studio 24/7, even during the syndicated shows "American Top 40 with Casey Kasem" and "Saturday Night 80s."
 Voicetracking was occasionally used, but a live in studio board-op was always present.
 Now as Majic, the station is Top 40 and is automated 24/7 and the studio is unmanned.
 The station airs the syndicated Dave and Jimmy morning show out of WNCI Columbus.

 Sale to Seven Mountains Media

 It was announced on October 12, 2022 that Forever Media was selling 34 stations, including WHMJ, WXMJ, and the entire Meadville/Franklin cluster, to State College-based Seven Mountains Media for $17.375 million.
 The deal closed on January 1, 2023.

 WUZZ Radio

 On October 16, 2023, WHMJ and WXMJ changed their formats from top 40/CHR to classic hits, branded as "WUZZ Radio".

+WUZZ Radio (WHMJ 99.3 and WXMJ 104.5) is also heard over WUZZ 1200 AM New Castle with FM translator 97.9 W250CW (New Castle) and WTIV 1230 AM Tittusville with FM translator 105.3 W287DC (Titusville).